 The Induction and Installation of the Revd James Stickings, as Rector, took place on Thursday, 29th September, 2016.
-Contact details for our clergy can be found using the " Clergy and Church Officers" link on this page.
+Contact details for our clergy can be found using the " Clergy and Church Officers" link, in the menu on this page.

 The link to the Parish Church ( St John the Baptist, Kidmore End) can be found in "More Information", on the left of this page.

 For news items and information about services and events, use the two links on the left of this page.

 Our Parish Mission Statement - The Church is People!
 Strengthened by Word and Sacrament, and our Fellowship together, members of this church, individually and collectively, seek to promote the Mission of the Church: To offer worship.
 To proclaim the Gospel of Christ.
 To make known the love of God - by deed as well as by word.
 To make the world a better place, according to God's will.
 To demonstrate our love of God and our neighbour.